The mission of the Episcopal Church of the Good Shepherd is to know Christ and to make Christ's love known to others.

-Some people ask whether the Episcopal Church is a "Bible-based" church.
-Simply put, yes -- but perhaps not in the way you thought.
-Spend one hour in Episcopal worship and you'll hear more from the Bible than you will in most other churches.
-The Bible is not a book per se, but a collection of writings created by a number of human beings, almost exclusively Jewish, over the course of more than a millennium.
-The Bible is not simple and straightforward.
-It is complex and mysterious, and it will never stop giving us gifts of helpful insight.
+While most people understand the Bible to be a single book, it is actually a collection of writings authored by many human beings, almost all of whom were Jewish, over the course of more than a millennium.
+The Bible is complex and mysterious, and it will never stop giving us gifts of helpful insight.
 The Bible is intended to begin conversation—never to end it.

 Episcopalians are renowned for seeing both sides of things: discussing our differences can strengthen and sharpen our faith.
 But that doesn't mean that we ignore or paper over our differences, especially when it comes to issues of human dignity.
 Justice and compassion are of deep concern to Episcopalians, not as partisan political issues, but as the backbone of everyday Christian practice.